cmeissner/ocp_advanced_deployment/ansible/roles/OPENSHIFT-APPLIER/README.md

 ### Filtering content based on tags

-The `OPENSHIFT-APPLIER` supports the use of tags in the inventory (see example above) to allow for filtering which content should be processed and not.
+The `openshift-applier` supports the use of tags in the inventory (see example above) to allow for filtering which content should be processed and not.
 The `filter_tags` variable/fact takes a comma separated list of tags that will be processed and only content with matching tags will be applied.

 **_NOTE:_** Entries in the inventory without tags will not be processed when a valid list is supplied with the `filter_tags` option.